nismod/smif/CONTRIBUTING.rst

 How to contribute
 =================

-🎉👍 First things first, thank you for considering contributing to `smif`
+🎉👍 First things first, thank you for considering contributing to *smif*!

 Getting started
 ---------------